MikeAlphaBravo/E_commerce_refactor/README.md

 15:02:
 2. Flash messages added in sessions controller for sign_in and sign_out and in users_controller for sign_up

+15:53:
+3. User password validation and flash messages and placeholders to explain requirements and success or failure.

+4.

 ### Original programmer notes: